gamesguru/nutra/README.rst

 ^^^^^^^^^^^^^^^^^^^
 Installing from Release
 """""""""""""""""""""""
-The PyPi release, which can be installed on Python >3.6.5 with `pip install nutri`, ships by default with:
+The PyPi release, which can be installed on Python >3.6.5 with :code:`pip install nutri`, ships by default with:

 1) The USDAstock database,
 2) Supplementary flavonoid database, and